Testing of quantum nonlocal correlations under constrained free will and imperfect detectors

-We consider $\beta = 0$ and $\alpha \geq 1$ and plot in Fig.~\ref{fig:critValueMAlpha}, the upper bound on $M$ as a function of $\alpha$ for MDL behaviors.
+In Fig.~\ref{fig:critValueMAlpha}, we plot an upper bound on $M$ as a function of $\alpha$ for MDL violating behaviors when $\beta = 0$ and $\alpha \geq 1$.
 The values of $M$ and $\alpha$ from Fig.~\ref{fig:critValueMAlpha} ensures that the quantum nonlocal behaviors that maximally violate Eq.~\eqref{TBI} remains nonlocal in the presence of measurement dependence.

 We observe in Fig.~\ref{fig:critValueMAlpha} that for $\beta = 0$ and $\alpha \geq 1$, the introduction of one-sided measurement dependence allows for higher values of $M$ (implying lower degree of freedom-of-choice) as compared to introducing both-sided measurement dependence.
 Also, for the case of one-sided measurement dependence, Alice can have higher values of $M$ as compared to Bob.